-The EPRD grid was then combined with PRCI grid to find the highest and lowest 1 percent of the cell values and set the cold pixel value (CPV) as the highest cell value of the lowest 1 percent, and set the hot pixel value (HPV) as the lowest cell value of the highest 1 percent.
+The EPRD grid was then combined with PRCI grid to find the highest and lowest 1% of the cell values and set the cold pixel value (CPV) as the highest cell value of the lowest 1% and the hot pixel value (HPV) as the lowest cell value of the highest 1%.
 Then a field Erf (Evaporation reference) was added to the EPRD grid and the cell value calculated as:

-Erf (4,2)= (HPV- EPRD cell value) / (HPV-CPV)
+Erf (4,2)= (HPV- EPRD cell value) / (HPV-CPV).

-Using this calculation, some values are less than 0; those values that are higher than the lowest values of the 1 percent of the selected set.
+With this calculation there were values that are less than 0 (those values that are higher than the lowest values of the 1% of the selected set).
 These values were then set to 0.
 The E and the T grids were then combined to create a grid with ET values.
-The resulting E and T grids now have field (Trf and Erf) values ranging from 0.00 to greater the 1.15.
+The E and T grids now have fields (Trf and Erf) decimal values that vary from 0.00 to values greater the 1.15.
 The values greater than 1.15 are mostly edge anomalies or cloud edges and are not used in this evaluation.
-After this, the E and T grids for reference E (Erf) and reference T (Trf) values less than 1.15 were selected and a new grid calculated ETPRD :
+Now the E and T grids for reference E (Erf) and reference T (Trf) values less than 1.15 were selected and a new grid calculated ETPRD:

-ETPRD = (Erf +Trf)50 as an integer
+ETPRD = (Erf + Trf)50 as an integer.

-This results in an ETPRD grid having integer cell values and cell counts.
-When completed for all Landsat scenes, we have ETrf grids that estimate reference water use for each Landsat scene.
-The cloud and water surfaces have been removed and the grids can now be related to weather station data to estimate water use.
-At this point, one can evaluate any land cover polygon for water use for each available Landsat scene, and extrapolate the values to seasonal water use.
+This gives an ETPRD grid with an integer cell value and a cell count.
+When this is done for all the Landsat scenes we have ETrf grids that estimate reference water use for each Landsat scene, with the cloud and water surfaces removed and can now be related to available weather station data to determine estimated water use.
+At this point one can take any land cover polygons and evaluate their water use for each available Landsat scene and extrapolate those values to seasonal water use.

-Irrigation ETrf Evaluation by Landsat scene
+Irrigation ETrf evaluation by Landsat scene

-In this process, the irrigated land in a Landsat Path_Row with the ETPRD, is gridded for its specific location.
+In this process the irrigated land in a Landsat Path_Row with the ETPRD grids for that location.
 Then the cell values are summarized for each irrigated field IDs and the average ETrf is calculated for each of the irrigated fields.
-The first step is to combine the irrigation clip grid (MPR) for the Path Row in the "Irr grid" directory for each of the Landsat ETPRD.
+First combine the irrigation clip grid (MPR) for the Path Row in the "Irr grid" directory for each of the Landsat ETPRD s.
 This combined grid will have cell attributes for each of the unique irrigated field IDs of "Count" and "ETPRD".

-A field for "ET" (8,0) is added, then calc = Count ETPRD and save.
-Then summarize on MPR (unique irrigated field id).
-Sum Count and sum ET, then add a new field "ETrf" (5,1) and calculate:
+Add a field "ET" (8,0) and calc = Count ETPRD and save

+Then summarize on MPR (unique irrigated field id)

+Sum Count and sum ET add new field "ETrf" (5,1) and calc

-ETrf= Sum_ET /sum_Count (and save)
+ETrf= Sum_ET / sum_Count and save

 The ETrf is the average reference ET value for each unique field id for that PRD Landsat scene.

-This summary table is then joined to the irrigation polygon shape file for that P_R (PRim) and new fields are added to that shapefile:
+This summary table is then joined to the irrigation polygon shape file for that P_R (PRim) and add new fields are added to that shapefile:

+CPR(6,0) = Sum Count

-CPR (6,0) = Sum_Count ETPR (5,1) = ETrf This process is then repeated for each of the dated Landsat scenes in that Path_Row.
+ETPR (5,1) = ETrf

+This process is then repeated for each of the dated Landsat scenes in that Path_Row.